-The "server certificate path" and "CA cert path" both need to be absolute (e.g. /usr/local/pf/conf/ssl/tls\certs/MyCA.pem is an absolute path).
+The "CA cert path" and "Server cert path" fields both need to be absolute (e.g. /usr/local/pf/conf/ssl/tls_certs/MyCA.pem is an absolute path).

 The "Common name attribute" field defines how the certificate will be generated and what type of "ownership" will associate the certificate to the connection.
 If you select MAC address, a certificate will be generated for the device itself using the MAC address as the identifier.
-If you select Username, a certificate will be generated for the user using his login name on the authentication backend (e.g. Active-Directory).
+If you select Username, a certificate will be generated for the user using his login name on the authentication backend (e.g. Active Directory).